Background

 1983(While the "one-drop rule" in the United States dictates, ...)

-Judy has one child, whose name is Jason Benjamin Ellis.
+1 child, Jason Benjamin Ellis.